SwissLife-OSS/HotChocolate.Extensions/README.md

 #### Translation to a { key label } item

-Alternatively, you can rewrite your string/enum/other field to make it a { key label } field.
+Alternatively, we can rewrite our string/enum/other field to make it a { key label } field.
-This can be useful if you also use Array Translations, which use the same typing (see next chapter).
+This can be useful if we also use Array Translations, which use the same typing (see next chapter).

 ```csharp
 public class AddressType : ObjectType<Query>